lukelowry/sparse-sgwt/docs/intro/usage/chebyshev_kernels.rst

 1. **Performance Benchmarking**: Comparing the efficiency of polynomial recurrence against sparse direct solves.
 2. **Non-Rational Kernels**: Approximating spectral shapes that are difficult to represent with rational functions.
-3. **Avoiding Factorization**: In scenarios where the overhead of a sparse Cholesky factorization is undesirable, though ``DyConvolve`` usually mitigates this.
+3. **Avoiding Factorization**: In scenarios where the overhead of a sparse Cholesky factorization is undesirable.

 Basic Usage
 -----------